States Parties to the United Nations Convention on the Law of the Sea

-Ten multilateral agreements have been concluded which confer jurisdiction on the Tribunal (relevant provisions of these agreements).
+A number of multilateral agreements have been concluded which confer jurisdiction on the Tribunal (relevant provisions of these agreements).

 Pursuant to article 22 of the Statute, any disputes concerning the interpretation or application of a treaty or convention already in force and relating to the subject-matter covered by the Convention may, if all the Parties to such agreement so agree, be submitted to the Tribunal in accordance with the agreement.

 The Seabed Disputes Chamber has jurisdiction over disputes with respect to activities in the Area, as defined in article 1 of the Convention, falling within the categories referred to in article 187, subparagraphs (a) to (f), of the Convention.
 Parties to such disputes may be States Parties, the International Seabed Authority, the Enterprise, state enterprises and natural or juridical persons referred to in article 153, paragraph 2(b), of the Convention.